telecombcn-dl/2018-dlai-team10/index.md

 # 4. Models
-We decided to evaluate three different approaches of increasing difficulty and performance: a Multilayer Perceptron (MLP), a Convolutional Neural Network (CNN) and a Recurrent Nerual Network (RNN).
+We decided to evaluate three different approaches of increasing difficulty and performance: a Multilayer Perceptron (MLP), a Convolutional Neural Network (CNN) and a Recurrent Neural Network (RNN).

 ## 4.1 MLP (Multilayer Perceptron)

 To start, the first model to evaluate was a MLP (Multilayer Perceptron).
 It uses a supervised learning technique (backpropagation) to train a Neural Network.
-It can be distinguish from the liner perceptron because it uses multiple hidden layers:
+It can be distinguished from the liner perceptron because it uses multiple hidden layers:

 ![mlp layer](https://user-images.githubusercontent.com/10107933/50059826-1a4fd700-018c-11e9-8cae-279a28b2a5ef.JPG)